scampi/gosparqled/README.md

     It takes in the SPARQL query with the character `<` indicating the position in the query to auto-complete.
 It returns the processed SPARQL query, which can then be sent to the SPARQL endpoint in order to retrieve the possible recommendations.
 The recommendations are bound to the variable `?POF`.

+# Publication

+This library is presented in [http://ceur-ws.org/Vol-1272/paper_157.pdf](http://ceur-ws.org/Vol-1272/paper_157.pdf).
+If you are using this tool, please cite this work.